DOC COLOUR’S ZOP ZOO CARD GAME

 An EARTHWORM Specialty Card will be used to switch it with another player’s card.

-Or you will get stuck with it at the end of the round and score yourself minus POINTS.
+Or you will get stuck with it at the end of the round and score yourself MINUS POINTS.

-So, now you know Minus Cards can be covered by any Wild Card.
+So, now you know Minus Cards can be covered by

-they can also be given, taken and switched by using a Specialty Card.
+given, taken and switched by a Specialty Card task.

 *You will learn more about Wild Cards and Specialty Cards below.